POSTED BY December 29, 2018 COMMENTS (18)ON

 Case Study – Radha recently started working in an organization.
 She wanted to have a better life after retirement.
 So she decided to save more for her future and requested her employer to deduct more 8% from her basic pay in terms of EPF.
 So all together Radha invested 20 % of her basic pay every month for her better and secure future in EPF.
 This phenomena of voluntarily investing more in EPF is called VPF (Voluntary Provident Fund).

 Please let us know your views about this article.
-If you have any doubt or query, leave in the comment section.
+If you have any doubts or query, leave in the comment section.

 Join 1,60,000 readers + FREE Ebook